espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 Users can save their own context in :cpp:func:`rmt_tx_register_event_callbacks` and :cpp:func:`rmt_rx_register_event_callbacks` as well, via the parameter ``user_data``.
 The user data is directly passed to each callback function.

 In the callback function, users can fetch the event-specific data that is filled by the driver in the ``edata``.
-Note that the ``edata`` pointer is only valid for the duration of the callback.
+Note that the ``edata`` pointer is only valid during the callback.

 The TX-done event data is defined in :cpp:type:`rmt_tx_done_event_data_t`: